-You’re probably worrying too much, about the wrong things
+You’re probably worrying too much and about the wrong things.

 Privacy is a huge and controversial topic.
 So huge I can’t tell you what steps to take, what settings to change, what apps to avoid, or what services to choose.
 Not only are there seemingly infinite options, but the options keep changing.

 There are also about as many opinions on the topic as there are internet users.
 Anything I say is just one more voice in the crowd… but that’s not going to stop me.

 Let’s take a pragmatic look at your privacy and your options.

 Become a Patron of Ask Leo! and go ad-free!

 There are two types of privacy: the privacy expected of the services we use, and the privacy we choose.
 Software and online services have the ability to collect massive amounts of data from their users, but they look at the behavior of crowds, not individuals.
 Your own choices have more impact on your personal privacy, now and in the future.

 Two kinds of privacy